White Marsh Town Center: History

-In 2018, a longtime tenant, Don Pablo's Mexican Restaurant, closed its restaurant at the Avenue in White Marsh, and was replaced by independently-owned Wayward Smokehouse and The Curious Oyster in 2019.
-In 2019, another longtime tenant and arts and crafts retailer AC Moore closed their store at the Avenue at White Marsh due to the Company's bankruptcy.
+In 2018, a longtime tenant, Don Pablo's Mexican Restaurant, closed its restaurant at the Avenue in White Marsh, and the 7,800 sqft space was taken over by White Oak Hospitality-owned Wayward Smokehouse and The Curious Oyster, which held a soft opening in October 2019, followed by a grand opening the following month.
+The Avenue implemented a youth escort policy in February 2019.